CrunchyData/pg_featureserv/doc/content/_index.md

 # pg_featureserv
 `pg_featureserv` is a [PostGIS](https://postgis.net/)-based feature server written in [Go](https://golang.org/).
-It is a lightweight, low-configuration REST-ful web service that provides access to spatial data stored in PostGIS tables, as well as spatial processing capability based on PostGIS spatial functions.
+It is a lightweight, low-configuration RESTful web service that provides access to spatial data stored in PostGIS tables, as well as spatial processing capability based on PostGIS spatial functions.
 The service API follows the [OGC API for Features Version 1.0](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html) standard.